eshaanagarwal/road-sem-seg/README.md

+# Brief :
+This project was completed while i was working as winter intern at the Advanced Image Solution (AIS) Lab, headed by Prof. Oh-Seol Kwon from Changwon National Univeristy South Korea.
+Prof Kwon is also a visiting fellow of the Electrical and Computer Engineering Department of Princeton Univeristy USA.

 # Semantic segmentation :

 Semantic segmentation is the process of classifying each pixel belonging to a particular label.
 It doesn't different across different instances of the same object.
 For example if there are 2 cats in an image, semantic segmentation gives same label to all the pixels of both cats.